Stormwater, Hazard Mitigation and Climate Resiliency Efforts

 STORM WATER PROGRAM Municipal Separate Storm Sewer Systems (MS4s)

-The 2016 Massachusetts Small MS4 General Permit will become effective July 1, 2017.
+The 2016 Massachusetts Small MS4 General Permit will became effective July 1, 2017.
 The final permit replaces the 2003 permit.

 The Town is part of MAGIC (sub regional planning organization under MAPC) was awarded a total of $102,000 in grant funding to provide technical assistance to explore a regional effort for complying with the Storm Water Program.

-In addition, beginning in July 2018, the Town will be working with a Consultant on MS4 Permitting Compliance on the following:
+In addition, beginning in July 2018, the Town began working with a Consultant on MS4 Permitting Compliance on the following:

 • Preparing a Stormwater Management Plan